-GeForce GTX 750 Ti is a fast-middle-class Graphics Card and the first Maxwell based GPU.
+GeForce GTX 750 Ti is a performance Graphics Card based on the first variant of the Maxwell architecture.

 Benchmarks indicate its performance is largely better than its predecessor's but Radeon HD 7850 and GeForce GTX 650 Ti Boost Edition still offer better performance, due to their high memory bandwidth transfer rates.

 We recommend a strong processor (Intel Core i5 Quad Core/AMD FX Six Core) and 8GB of RAM for a system with GeForce GTX 750 Ti.